LanternD/NB-Scope/Hardware/Readme.md

 - `<project_name>.kicad_pcb`: project PCB design.
 - `Exported Files` folder: exported/generated files from the projects, including Gerber files, bill of materials (BOM), positioning files (for SMT process), and other board 3D photos or documents.
 I suggest you double check the project schematic and pcb designs, then generate these fabrication files again by yourself, instead of sending the Gerber files to manufacturers directly.

+There are some KiCad generated backup or middle files.
+I forget to remove them before committing.
+You may ignore or edit them.
+They have the following patterns:

+- `fp-info-cache`
+- `<project name>-cache.lib`
+- `<project name>-rescue.dcm`
+- `<project name>-rescue.lib`
+- `<project name>.kicad_pcb-bak`
+- `<project name>.sch-bak`
+- `sys-lib-table`

 ## Click into their corresponding folders for more details

+If you have any questions, please send me an email to "yangdeli at msu.edu".